MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Optional_Task_1_Create_an_image.md

 # Optional Task 1: Generate Marketing Ideas

-This optional task demonstrates how to use Microsoft 365 Copilot to quickly generate a range of creative outputs.
-It showcases the practical application of Copilot's features, emphasizing how you can extend your work in innovative ways.
+Use Microsoft 365 Copilot to quickly generate a range of creative outputs.
+This task showcases the practical application of Copilot's features, emphasizing how you can extend your work in innovative ways..
 <BR>
 <BR>
 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">